AleksTeresh/cyclepath-classifier/README.md

 # Cyclepath classifier

 A command-line tool for automatically calculating round complexity of LCL problems in cycles and paths based on their description in the node-edge-checkable formalism.
+It also reports the number of solvable/unsolvable instances of a problem when classifying it (see examples below).

 The tool is based on the techniques described in [this paper](https://arxiv.org/abs/2002.07659).